 Podcasting is not about what you like but what your audience likes.

 The reason you want to start a podcast is to get people to listen to you, either by solving their problems, helping them overcome a challenge, appealing to one of their passions, or improving their knowledge and skill base.
 Some listeners will become devoted fans, hanging on your every word whereas some will only tune into one episode each month...

 If you decide to produce content based around a niche topic, you should take a more direct approach in finding out what your audience's needs are.
-You can check social media to see what a popular podcaster in that field is producing and what they’re discussing with their audience.
+You can check competitor podcasts to understand what content they are creating...

-However, the best way to get first hand information is by speaking with them.
+However, the best way to get first-hand information is by speaking with your audience directly.
 Visit the communities, either online or offline, where your potential listeners are.
 Ask questions and listen to what they have to say.